 My iPhone Volume Buttons Are Stuck Down!

 Unfortunately, if the volume buttons are completely stuck, there’s not much you can do.
-A lot of the time, cheap rubber cases can jam the buttons on your iPhone.
+A lot of the time, cheap rubber cases can jam the buttons on your iPhone and prevent them from working.
 Try taking the case off of your iPhone and pressing the volume buttons again.